 - 1 quart beef broth (or water)

 Heat a few tablespoons of olive oil in a large pot.
-Saute the onion and garlic in the pan.
+Sauté the onion and garlic in the pan.

 Pour in enough water or beef broth to cover ingredients.

 Turn up heat and bring to a boil, then lower heat.

-Note: Be sure to follow the cooker's instructions manual.
+- Be sure to follow the cooker's instructions manual.
 Many modern pressure cookers allow cooks to place the cooker in the sink and run cold water over the cooker to rapidly release the pressure.